Evanito/DedicatedServer/README.md

 This Mod will auto open lobby, wait player, start the game and repeat.

+(PS : This is not a real 'Dedicated Server')

 ##How to Use?
 1. Install BLT
 2. Install this Mod